tposney/midi-qol/README.md

 flags.midi-qol.optional.Name.save	the bonus is added after the save roll.
 Requires auto fast forward flags.midi-qol.optional.Name.check	the bonus is added after the ability check roll flags.midi-qol.optional.Name.label	label to use in the dialog flags.midi-qol.optional.Name.count	how many uses the effect has (think lukcy which has 3), if absent the bonus will be single use (bardic inspiration).
-You can specify a resource to consume in the count field, e.g. @resources.tertiary.value which will decrement the tertiary resource field until expire (i.e. 0).
+You can specify a resource to consume in the count field, e.g. @resources.tertiary.value which will decrement the tertiary resource field until it is all used up (i.e. 0).
+Resources can be set to refresh on rests, so this will support the full uses per day definition.

 Values for the optional roll bonus flags include a dice expression, a number, reroll (rerolling the roll completely) or success which changes the roll to 99 ensuring success.

 ## Reactions
-If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/feautres/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker.
+If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/feautres/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker (so hellish rebuke for example works).
 Currently does not support spells from magic items.

 ## Spell Sculpting: flags.midi-qol.spellSculpting
 If a spell caster with flags.midi-qol.spellSculpting set to 1, casts an area of effect (template or ranged) Evocation spell, any tokens targeted before casting the spell will always save against the spell and they take no damage from spells that would normally do 1/2 damage on a save.
 So if casting a fireball into an area with allies, target the allies before casting the spell and they will take no damage.

 ## flags.midi-qol.OverTime
-Intended for damage over time effects or until save effects
+Intended for damage over time effects or until save effects, but can do a bunch of things.
 ```
 flags.midi-qol.OverTime OVERRIDE specification
 ```
 where specification is a comma separated list of fields.
   * turn=start/end (check at the start or end of the actor's turn) The only required field.
-  * applyCondition=expression, if present must evaluate to true or rest of the processing will be aborted. e.g. condition=@attributes.hp.value > 0 - for regeneration.
+  * applyCondition=expression, if present must evaluate to true or rest of the processing will be aborted. e.g. appplyCondition=@attributes.hp.value > 0 - for regeneration.
   * removeCondition=expression, if present and evaluates to true the effect is removed after the rest of the processing.
   Saving Throw: the entire active effect will be removed when the saving throw is made (or the effect duration expires)
+  * rollType=check/save/skill (default save), roll an ability check, save or skill.
   * saveAbility=dex/con/etc prc/perception etc The actor's ability/skill to use for rolling the saving throw
   * saveDC=number
   * saveDamage=halfdamage/nodamage/fulldamage - default nodamage
-  * rollType=check/save/skill (default save), roll an ability check, save or skill.
   * saveMagic=true/false (default false) The saving throw is treated as a "magic saving throw" for the purposes of magic resistance.
-  * damageBeforeSave=true/false, true means the damage will be applied before the save is adjudicated (Sword of Wounding). false means the damage will only apply if the save is made.
+  * damageBeforeSave=true/false, true means the damage will be applied before the save is adjudicated (Sword of Wounding). false means the damage will only apply if the save is failed.
   Damage:
   * damageRoll=roll expression, e.g. 3d6
   * damageType=piercing/bludgeoning etc. You can specify "healing" or "temphp" which apply healing or temphp. temphp will only apply if the rolled temphp > exisiting temphp. overtime healing is a way to implement regeneration.